klozn/10-javascript/50-web-development/30-angular/codelab01/README.md

 ## Let's fire up an Angular app

 Just like setting up a new Java application, we'll have a few steps to follow to get started with a new Angular application.
 Let's see how we can do this!
+First things first: we'll need to install the Angular CLI.
+You can do this with the following command: ``npm install -g @angular/cli``. npm install speaks for itself, the -g means it will be installed globally which makes the CLI available in your entire system.

 - We will start by creating our new application folder.
 No need to start right clicking and making new directories straight away.
   Angular has a nice way of doing multiple steps by issueing one single command: ``ng new``!
 Create a new app by typing ``ng new <appName>``